navibyte/geospatial/dart/geodata/README.md

 > OGC API Features provides API building blocks to create, modify and query
 > features on the Web.
 OGC API Features is comprised of multiple parts, each of
 > them is a separate standard.
-This part, the "Core" specifies the core
+The "Core" part specifies the core
 > capabilities and is restricted to fetching features where geometries are
 > represented in the coordinate reference system WGS 84 with axis order
 > longitude/latitude.
 Additional capabilities that address more advanced needs
 > will be specified in additional parts.

-A compliant (according to `Part 1: Core`) API service should provide at least following resources:
+A compliant (according to `OGC API - Features - Part 1: Core`) API service should provide at least following resources:

 Resource | Path | Description
 -------- | ---- | -----------